 Depending on where you are, modern factory communications protocols can have different titles.
 Here, Joseph Walker, content manager at Control Techniques, discusses some of the key differences.

 Anyone who works in manufacturing will have read articles by politicians and commentators about how manufacturing could end the economic crisis by creating thousands of high-tech, high-productivity jobs.
 These articles usually reference ‘Industry 4.0’ and the ‘Industrial Internet of Things’.
 If you work in Asia, you may be familiar with ‘Made in China 2025’.
-The common thread in all these titles is that they concern the use of data – we go more into that subject here.
+The common thread in all these titles is that they concern the use of data.

 These terms represent attempts by various governments and industries to help their manufacturers meet the challenges of the future.
 Below is a quick guide to what they mean and why they’ve been created: